Stalking Laura: Plot

 A short time later, Richard sneaks into Laura's office after hours and finds her new address, as well as her family records.
 He then threatens harm to her family if Laura does not accept that she "is meant for him."
 While visiting her family for Christmas in Virginia, a gift arrives: the above-mentioned doctored photograph of the two of them together, leaving Laura in tears.
 After returning, she escalates her complaints to her boss, again with little effect.
 After being ordered to attend a counseling session at work, an enraged Richard confronts Laura in the ladies' restroom at a restaurant, threatening her that things will only get worse.
 Realizing the situation, Penney and her deputy interrogate Rich, who declares he will kill anyone who attempts to interfere with his "private relationships."
 He is fired, though Laura is informed (through a cover story) that it's due to non-related circumstances.
 Rich does not cease, however.

 Meanwhile, Laura begins dating Sam Waters, a fellow colleague who fears for Laura's safety.
 To protect her, Sam teaches her how to use a gun for self-defense.
 When Rich breaks into her garage and leaves a note on her windshield, Laura confronts him but cannot bring herself to shoot him in defense.
 At work, Laura receives a major promotion that is delayed because her security clearance is still pending.
 Laura's supervisor Chris believes it's due to the harassment, and he convinces Laura to file the restraining order against Rich to speed up the process of her work promotion.

 Enraged by the court order, Rich sells his SUV to purchase numerous guns, explosives, and over 2,000 rounds of ammunition.
 At work, Laura is looking forward to her upcoming court appearance for the restraining order to become permanent.
 On that same day, a heavily armed Rich arrives at the KEI offices in an RV.
 He blasts his way through the lobby and into the secure offices, killing several employees (including Glenda).
 Rich enters Laura's office and shoots her in the left shoulder, rendering her unconscious.

 SWAT units arrive and evacuate most of the building, though Rich remains holed up with dozens of hostages.
 While hostage negotiator Lt.
 Grijalva speaks with him, Laura, although weakened due to loss of blood, makes her way through the ransacked offices.
-Rich reveals his motive in a telephone call to Grijalva and the authorities: It is revenge for Laura refusing to accept him as his girlfriend and insists she is the guilty party.
+Rich reveals his motive in a telephone call to Grijalva and the authorities: It is revenge for Laura refusing to accept him as her boyfriend and insists she is the guilty party.